 Texas law had already allowed for a person to seek an occupational driver’s license after a DWI conviction.
 Now a person may be able to retain his or her driving privileges throughout the DWI process — although nothing is guaranteed under the new law either.

-The revised law also removed the requirement that a person seeking a (post-conviction) occupational license must state the reasons he or she is seeking a restricted license (such as to get to work or to transport children to school); now only proof of financial responsibility and proof of IID installation are required.
+The revised law also removed the requirement that a person seeking a (post-conviction) occupational license must state the reasons he or she is seeking a restricted license (such as to get to work or to transport children to school); now only proof of financial responsibility and proof of IID installation is required.

 In addition, a person with an occupational driver’s license is not restricted to driving solely for occupational purposes if an IID is installed in his or her vehicle, which is not as harsh as the previous law.